Hindustan: Partition of India

-The 1940 Lahore Resolution of the All-India Muslim League demanded sovereignty for the Muslim-majority areas in the northwest and northeast of British India, which came to be called 'Pakistan' in popular parlance and the remaining India came to be called 'Hindustan'.
+The 1940 Lahore Resolution of the All-India Muslim League demanded sovereignty for the Muslim-majority areas in the northwest and northeast of British India, which came to be called 'Pakistan' in popular parlance and the Dominion of India came to be called 'Hindustan'.
 The British officials too picked up the two terms and started using them officially.

 However, this naming did not meet the approval of Indian leaders due to the implied meaning of 'Hindustan' as the land of Hindus.
 They insisted that the new Dominion of India should be called 'India', not 'Hindustan'.
 Probably for the same reason, the name 'Hindustan' did not receive official sanction of the Constituent Assembly of India, whereas 'Bharat' was adopted as an official name.
 It was recognised however that 'Hindustan' would continue to be used unofficially.

-The Indian Armed Forces use the salutary version of the name, "Jai Hind" as a battle cry.
+The Indian Armed Forces use the salutary version of the name, "Jai Hind", as a battle cry.